Cleaning Business Insurance Made Simple: Tailored Coverage Solutions and Expert Guidance

 These are some of the insurance policies we recommend for house cleaning services.

 Professional Liability Insurance: If you provide business advice to a customer and it results in property damage or personal injury, they can claim that you gave them faulty information and sue you.
-Professional liability insurance can help cover court costs.
+Professional liability insurance can help cover court costs, giving you financial protection..

 Business Owners Policy: A business owners policy (BOP) bundles general liability insurance, commercial property insurance, and often includes business interruption insurance.
 Packaging the policies together often means a reduced rate for small businesses.